jkosik/app1-deploy/README.md

-# ArgoCD Application Deployment
+# ArgoCD Application of Applications
-This project follows Application of Applications ArgoCD pattern for deploying sample application `app1`.
+This project follows Application of Applications ArgoCD pattern for deploying sample 3 child applications.
+In this case 3 versions of `app1` Application.
+In real world App of Apps will deploy set of application composing a product including its dependencies.
+Dependencies can be a whole separate ArgoCD Application or a Helm dependency within the ArgoCD Application.

-ArgoCD Application `argocd-app1` deploys all ArgoCD resources from this repository including child Applications referring to separate Git or Helm repositories.
+Each ArgoCD Application can follow any Helm Charts and any values files.

 ## ArgoCD preparation
 - Install [ApplicationSet Controller](https://argocd-applicationset.readthedocs.io/en/stable/Getting-Started/).